 Blanca Quintana Galera.
 At the VEC, we encourage international students – Blanca is a PhD student, who graduated as an Industrial Engineer from the Spanish University of Castilla La Mancha.

-She is working at the digital hub for six months, applying her skills in algorithms, robot automation, 3D scanning, data processing and the auto-generation of models while continuing her research in robotics, 3D computer vision and developing her English language for business.
+She worked at the digital hub for six months, applying her skills in algorithms, robot automation, 3D scanning, data processing and the auto-generation of models while continuing her research in robotics, 3D computer vision and developing her English language for business.

-Blanca's current focus is on Lomo, the VEC robot – her work with Lomo will help humans navigate through our digi-lab space; interaction is through an RGB-d camera for recognition and navigation.
+Blanca’s main focus was on Lomo, the VEC robot – her work with Lomo will help humans navigate through our digi-lab space; interaction is through an RGB-d camera for recognition and navigation.

 Camran Qadeer, from Warrington, studying at Barrow Hall College in Great Sankey, Camran has completed his first year studying Maths, Physics and Computer Science at A-level and spent a week exploring everything digital at the Virtual Engineering Centre.